CLASSIFICATION NO. 901

 Skill to: Lead the work of assigned personnel; interpret electrical codes, regulations and policies and apply knowledge to specific situations; read electrical wiring diagrams and electrical construction plans; evaluate electric materials, products and methods of installation; interpret and explain technical electrical information; calculate electrical loads; communicate effectively, both orally and in writing; write concise and accurate inspection reports; establish and maintain effective working relationships.

-Duties in the field require reaching, squatting, kneeling, crawling, bending, twisting, climbing, fine motor control, exposure to a variety of conditions including slippery surfaces, and the ability to lift and carry objects, and push/pull 40 pounds.
+Duties in the field require reaching, squatting, kneeling, crawling, bending, twisting, climbing, fine motor control, and the ability to lift and carry objects, and push/pull 40 pounds.
+Duties also involve exposure to slippery and/or uneven surfaces, exhaust fumes and dust, working at heights on ladders and roofs, and adverse weather conditions.

 State of Oregon "A” Level Electrical Inspector Certification.